Jbleezy/BO1-Reimagined/README.md

 * Zombies now randomly choose between two animations when tearing down wall barriers

 ## Zombies
+* Zombies now only have an additonal spawn delay when a full horde is spawned in
+* Decreased additional spawn delay time from 1.2 seconds to 1 second
 * Added 2 previously unused run animations
 * Removed collision from zombies as soon as they are dead
 * No longer make sounds after death